system-zero/system-zero/data/docs/la.md

 carriage return \r, escape \e or the backslash itself \\\\.
 Probably this will be a very messy output."

-  # You can access a string by using indices like in.
-And again like C it has
+  # You can access a string by using indices like in C. And again like C it has
-  # byte semantics, that means it points to the the underlying byte.
+  # byte semantics, that means it points to the underlying byte.

   var la = "la"
   println (la[0] == 'l') # => 1